top of page

 NAPA:

-The first stop on this roadtrip, six hours north of home, was Napa Valley.
-The last (and only) time I had been there, I was 17.
-When you’re that age, wineries aren’t fun.
-Back then, I was offered a lovely tasting of water.
-It was a real bummer, watching my father and my brother live the life of connoisseurs, analyzing the wine bouquet and asking each other if they detected notes of lovely-sounding things like chocolate and berries.
+The first stop on this roadtrip, six hours north of home, is Napa Valley.
+The last (and only) time I have been there, I was 17.
+When you’re that age, wineries aren’t fun at all.
+Back then, visiting Beringer, I was offered a lovely tasting of water.
+It was a real bummer, watching my dad and my brother live the life of connoisseurs, approving of the wine bouquet and asking each other if they can detect any notes of lovely-sounding things like chocolate and berries.

-As for this recent visit, the quick stop in Napa was necessarily a worthwhile experience.
-The area is always so hyped up, and I don't find it to be any more impressive than the central California/Santa Barbara-area wineries.
+As for this recent visit, the quick stop in Napa turns out to be a worthwhile experience.
+Good thing, considering this reputation of this place.
+The area is always so hyped up, yet I'm not any more impressed by it than the central California/Santa Barbara-area wineries.
 Both areas are beautiful, and in both regions you’ll find a combo of hits and misses.
 Also, it’s worth noting that tastings in Napa are more expensive than the other wine regions I’ve visited.
-At some places, the pours are very conservative, and you might only get to taste three wines for $20.
+At some places, the pours can be very conservative, and you might only get to taste three wines for $20.
 Some basic tastings in Napa can even run about $40 per person!

-A coworker highly recommended grabbing lunch at Gott’s Roadside (formerly called Taylor’s Refresher), which is a small, three-store burger joint.
-One location is in Napa proper, another is in St. Helena (near Mondavi Winery), and the third is in San Francisco.
-We stopped at the St. Helena location and, despite the frigid temperature, there was a long line at the outdoor order window.
-It didn’t take too long to figure out why the place was hoppin’… It was delicious!
-My Wisconsin Sourdough burger and onion rings seemed really fresh, and excess grease was minimal.
-That’s not to say I didn’t feel sick to my stomach a while later, after gorging myself, but that’s my bad.
+A coworker highly recommended grabbing lunch at Gott’s Roadside (formerly called Taylor’s Refresher), which is a small burger joint in St. Helena (near Mondavi Winery).
+We check that out and, despite the frigid temperature, there is a long line at the outdoor order window.
+It doesn't take long to figure out why the place is hoppin’… It's delicious!
+My Wisconsin Sourdough burger and onion rings taste really fresh, and excess grease is minimal.
+That’s not to say I don't feel sick to my stomach after the fact, after gorging myself, but that’s my bad since I don't often eat hamburgers.

 WINCHESTER MYSTERY HOUSE:

-From there, the next notable destination was the Winchester Mystery House in San Jose.
-The location was really surprising.
-Photos seem to give the feeling that it’s fairly isolated or perhaps situated at the forefront of a suburban neighborhood.
+From here, the next notable destination is the Winchester Mystery House in San Jose.
+The location is really surprising.
+Photos seem to give the feeling that it’s fairly isolated.
 That’s not really the case at all.
 Rather, the home is effectively surrounded by a business/mall complex, movie theaters, and a freeway.
-Except for the heavy mall traffic on a Saturday night, the location didn't affect the experience - it was just very different from the idea I had in mind.
+Except for the heavy mall traffic on a Saturday night, the location really has no bearing on the overall experience - it's just very different from what I had in mind.

 Rear View of Winchester Mystery House in San Jose

-Taking the first Grand Tour of the morning was probably a wise move.
-We were in a small group of about 10 people – and, for the optional, paid tour of the basement, there were four of us.
-The tour guide was expecting 12, so it was great to have that more-personal attention.
-The basement wasn’t too exciting, except for seeing how much the wood beams supporting the house wore down during the 1906 earthquake.
+Taking the first Grand Tour of the morning is probably a wise move.
+We are in a small group of about 10 people – and, later, for the optional, paid basement tour, that number dwindles down to 4.
+The tour guide was expecting 12, so it's great having more-personal attention instead.
+The basement isn’t too exciting, except for seeing how much the wood beams supporting the house wore down during the 1906 earthquake.

-As for the main tour, I really enjoyed it.
-Imaging little ol’ Mrs. Winchester (it’s said she was 4′ 10″) wandering the corridors, forever trying to appease the spirits, was fascinating.
-The architecture is beautiful, and the monstrosity of the house is amazing, yet the mansion didn’t have much of a creepy vibe like I always expected.
+As for the main tour of the hour, it's awesome.
+Imagining little ol’ Mrs. Winchester (it’s said she was 4′ 10″) wandering the corridors, forever trying to appease the spirits, is fascinating.
+The architecture is beautiful, and the monstrosity of the house is amazing, yet the mansion doesn’t have much of a creepy vibe like I always expected.
 Maybe taking a daytime tour had something to do with it.
 And maybe my previous work on Ghost Hunters changed the way I approach these environments.
-Weird, unexplainable occurrences have happened – I can attest to that – but they are so few and far between that you can’t expect it.
+Weird, unexplainable occurrences have happened – I can attest to that – but they are so few and far between that you can’t expect that kind of experience.

 SAN FRANCISCO: